-Panasonic FZ2500 versus Sony RX10 IV
+Panasonic FZ2500 vs Sony RX10 IV

 The Panasonic Lumix DMC-FZ2500 (called Panasonic FZ2000 in some regions) and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were officially introduced, respectively, in September 2016 and September 2017.
 Both the FZ2500 and the RX10 IV are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably smaller (11 percent) than the Panasonic FZ2500.
 However, the RX10 IV is markedly heavier (20 percent) than the FZ2500.
 It is noteworthy in this context that the RX10 IV is splash and dust-proof, while the FZ2500 does not feature any corresponding weather-sealing.

 Concerning battery life, the FZ2500 gets 350 shots out of its DMW-BLC12 battery, while the RX10 IV can take 400 images on a single charge of its NP-FW50 power pack.
 The power pack in the RX10 IV can be charged via the USB port, which can be very convenient when travelling.